Ordering a repeat prescription

-- By Email.
-All requests require the name of patient, address, strength and dosage of medication needed.
-E-mail us here
+- By Email All requests require the name of patient, address, strength and dosage of medication needed.
+E-mail us here.

 Prescription requests will not be accepted over the telephone.

-Most prescriptions can be sent directly to your local pharmacy via the Electronic Prescription Service (EPS)
+Most prescriptions can be sent directly to your local pharmacy via the Electronic Prescription Service (EPS) - ask at reception

 Electronic Prescription Service (EPS) may save you time by avoiding unnecessary trips to your GP.
 EPS makes it possible for your prescriptions to be sent electronically to the pharmacy or dispenser of your choice.
 This means you'll no longer have to collect a paper repeat prescription from your GP - instead, you can go straight to your nominated pharmacy to pick up your medicines.
 Speak to one of our receptionists or your local Pharmacy to sign up for EPS!